Temporal bistability in the dissipative Dicke-Bose-Hubbard system: Dissipative dynamics

 A typical time-evolution of the orderparameters, namely the photon-number density $n_{\rm P}$ as well as the condensate-atom densities, $|\Phi|^2_{\rm e, o}$, in the even and odd sites are depicted in Fig.~\ref{OP_dynamics} for two different coupling strengths.
 Contrary to the time evolution shown in Fig.~\ref{dynamics-bistability}, the system, in the presence of dissipation, relaxes to a steady-state in the long-time limit.
 In Fig.~\ref{OP_dynamics}, we have compared the time-evolution of $n_{\rm P}$ and $|\Phi|^2_{\rm e, o}$ for the two aforementioned different initial choices.
 Accordingly, in the region of co-existence, the two initial states relax to the SF and SS fixed points, respectively [cf. Fig.~\ref{OP_dynamics}~(a,b)], indicating the presence of bistability between the SF and SS phases for the chosen coupling strength, $\lambda/U=0.88$.
 However, for a larger coupling, $\lambda/U=0.91$, the two initial states relax to the unique SS fixed point indicating the absence of bistability, see Fig.~\ref{OP_dynamics}~(c,d).

-In order to determine the bistability region, the values of the orderparameters in the steady states obtained in the long-time limit are plotted in Fig.~\ref{OP_diss}.
-In particular, we have demonstrated the bistability between SF and SS for $J/U=0.09$ (left panel) as well as the bistability between SF and DW for $J/U=0.075$ (right panel) in the presence of dissipation, and they appear simultaneously with the NR and SR photon phases, respectively.
-Compared to the `SF+SS' coexistence region shown in Fig.~\ref{bistability-OP}, one can see that it is shifted towards a larger coupling strength in the presence of dissipation, however, width of the bistability window remains finite.
+To determine the coexistence region, the values of the orderparameters in the steady states obtained in the long-time limit are plotted in Fig.~\ref{OP_diss}.
+In particular, we have demonstrated the SF-SS and SF-DW, or correspondingly NR-SR, phase coexistences in the presence of dissipation.
+In comparison to Fig.~\ref{PD-bistability} and \ref{bistability-OP}, the coexistence regions are shifted towards a larger coupling strength in the presence of dissipation, however, width of the bistability window remains finite.

 In Fig.~\ref{PD-dissipation}, we have plotted the boundaries of the SF+SS or the NR+SR coexistence region computed at $J/U=0.09$ for various decay rates, $\kappa/U$.
 In the inset of Fig.~\ref{PD-dissipation} we have shown width of the bistability region in terms of the coupling strength, namely $\Delta \lambda/U$, as a function of $\kappa/U$.
 Clearly, the bistability region occurs at a higher coupling in the presence of dissipation, however, $\Delta \lambda/U$ remains less sensitive to the dissipation rate.